freddneos/breedapp/readme.md

 - [x] **Unit tests coverage.**
   - Provided examples for testing view models: `DogBreedListViewModelTests`, `DogBreedDetailViewModelTests`, and `DogBreedSearchViewModelTests`.
-- [x] **Offline functionality.**
+- [Partialy] **Offline functionality.**
-  - Covered with a cache strategy.
-Consider implementing caching with Core Data or UserDefaults.
+  - Covered with a cache strategy and UserDefault.
+Consider implementing caching with Core Data or UserDefaults. **ps found a bug on image-cache 🐞
 - [x] **Error Handling.**
   - Basic error handling implemented in view models with loading and error message states.